 Cancer can cause both male and female factor infertility.
 Cancer can affect a patient's ability to produce quality eggs or sperm, and may also damage the reproductive organs, compromising a female's ability to carry a baby to term.
 The types of cancer that commonly cause direct fertility complications include:

 If you have developed cancer in other areas of your body, your oncologist and other doctors will try to prevent it from metastasizing, or spreading, to other organs.
 In many cases, cancer can be treated effectively before it spreads to your reproductive organs.
-It is important to keep in mind that even if cancer affects one of these organs, there are still several options available to grow your family.
+It is important to keep in mind that even if cancer affects one of these organs, there are still several options available to grow your family with IVF for cancer patients.

 Regardless of where cancer occurs in the body, the treatments can cause the reproductive organs to fail or function irregularly, making conception and pregnancy difficult: